 \Note: Whilst there are three (3) government school sites noted within the masterplan for Calderwood Valley (two primary and 1 high school), delivery timeframes for these sites are not confirmed.
-Wollongong Council staff understand that delivery timeframes for these sites would be subject to the growth rate of development.
+Wollongong Council staff understand that delivery timeframes for these sites would be subject to the growth rate of development, capacities in surrounding schools, and detailed planning by SINSW.
 Further any future school sites within the Calderwood Urban Development Project (UDP) boundary will be needed to accommodate the dwelling growth within the UDP.
 Council staff understand that the Calderwood identified school sites were not planned to cater for West Dapto.